Differential Geometry of Contextuality: Generalized Contextuality and Generalized Probability Theories

+There are further intriguing mathematical intricacies regarding this construction.
+For a more formal exposition, see Refs. \cite{Amaral:2014mlu, Janotta2014, Muller2021, Selby2021}.
+For a detailed treatment of linearity, particularly consult Ref. \cite{Amaral:2014mlu}.

-\subsection{Ontic representation}
+\subsection{Ontic Representation}

-An ontic representation of a model is the inclusion of its vector space representation into a classical probability theory.
-Such a theory defines a simplex as a set of states and its dual as the set of effects.
-We can always do that, and the probability of the model will be given by the chain rule
+A (classical) ontic representation of a (physical) theory involves embedding its vector space representation into classical probability theory.
+In such a theory, a simplex is defined as a set of states, and its dual as the set of effects.
+The primary aim of an ontic representation is to expand upon the original theory by refining the involved variables, thus enabling an explanation of the statistics of the GPT as a sub-model of classical theory.

+\begin{example} As a second example of GPT, which is important for addressing ontic representation, we have a theory of classical probabilities.
+In it, the states already directly represent the probabilities.
+In a classical system generated by $n$ possible outcomes, we have a vector in $\mathbb{R}^n$ whose elements are nonnegative real numbers that sum to 1 as a state.
+In other words, the set of states $\mathcal{P}$ is given by a simplex in $\mathbb{R}^n$.

+Probabilistic valuation is nothing more than the entries of the vector, and by taking the maximal set of effects, we have that the set of effects $\mathcal{E}$ will be given by the dual set of vectors.
+This defines a hypercube in $\mathbb{R}^n$, with vertices on each of the coordinate axes, at the origin, and on the vector with entries being $1$, which acts as the identity vector.

+Transformations are also taken as the maximal set, given by linear maps that preserve probabilities.
+These are stochastic maps, or Markov maps. \end{example}